-Michael D. Specht is a director in Sterne Kessler’s Electronics Practice Group and co-chairs the firm’s Patent Office Litigation Practice.
+Michael D. Specht is a director and chair of Sterne Kessler’s Electronics Practice Group.

 He has a unique combination of over twenty-five years of telecommunications, electronics and Internet-related technical, legal, and business development experiences.
 His practice spans high value patent prosecution and inter partes matters, including Patent Trial and Appeal Board ("PTAB"), district court, and International Trade Commission ("ITC") litigation.
 His extensive patent prosecution and technical experiences provide a formidable advantage in inter partes proceedings.
 Additionally, he counsels clients on the development and implementation of intellectual asset management plans to maximize the economic potential of their intellectual property through portfolio development, licensing, and litigation strategies.